obiba/opal-doc/python-user-guide/index.rst

 Python Introduction
 ===================

-Opal Python client, a command line scripting tool written in Python, enables automation of tasks in a Opal server.
+Opal Python client, a command line scripting tool (see :ref:`py`) and an API (see :ref:`apipy`) written in Python, enables automation of tasks in a Opal server.

 Requirements
 ------------